 Help to Buy is a scheme intended to make it easier for low- to middle-income households to buy property.
-It's been approved by Parliament, but still needs to pass through the Senate to officially become law.
+Legislation allowing the scheme passed the Federal Parliament in November 2024.

-All going to plan, Aussies should be able to start applying by the end of 2024.
+All going to plan, Aussies could be able to start applying by the end of that year.

 Help to Buy goes further than initiatives like the Home Guarantee Scheme (HGS), where the Federal Government essentially goes guarantor for a certain percentage of eligible buyers' home loans – up to 18%.